spatie/laravel-glide/README.md

 <img src="{{ GlideImage::setImagePath('kayaks.jpg')->setConversionParameters(['w'=> 50, 'filt'=>'greyscale']) }}" />
 ```

 The function will output an URL to a greyscale version of kayaks.jpg that has a width of 50 pixels.
-As soon as the url gets hit by your browser, the image will be generated on the fly.
+As soon as the URL gets hit by your browser, the image will be generated on the fly.
+The generated image will be saved in "app/storage/glide-cache" (= the default cache directory).

 Take a look at [the image API of Glide](http://glide.thephpleague.com/api/size/) to see which parameters you can pass to the ```setConversionParameters```-method.